 - that your perspective and priorities have changed.
 You may also notice that some of your values have been tested and changed for the better.

-- homesick every now and then but you know how to handle it better now.
+- homesick every now and then but you know how to handle it.

 - that your decision to stay was wise.
 You don’t have doubts anymore about where to settle.